Why are growing businesses embracing managed IT services?

 - With managed IT services there is a proactive approach to IT management.
-Hardware and systems are monitored, tested and maintained at regular intervals so any potential issues are flagged and resolved before they cause any damage.
-Your IT support contract with include Service Level Agreements (SLAs), which set out guaranteed response times based on the priority level of the issue, and the penalties if these are not achieved.
+Hardware and systems are monitored and tested regularly to resolve any potential issues before they cause damage.
+Your IT support contract will include Service Level Agreements (SLAs), which set out guaranteed response times based on the priority level of the issue.
+There will also be penalties if the SLA if not achieved.

 - For many growing businesses the bottom line is everything.
 While many may assume that outsourcing is more expensive that keeping IT in-house, this is not always the case.
-Many IT support contracts are offered on a flat monthly fee basis, which means you have a predictable cost which fits within your budget.
-Of course, it’s important to check exactly what your IT support contract includes, as sometimes there are sneaky additional costs, but on the whole, you can expect cost savings.
+Many providers offer support contracts on a flat monthly fee, so you have a predictable cost which fits your budget.
+Of course, it’s important to check exactly what your IT support contract includes.
+Sometimes there can be sneaky additional costs, but on the whole, it’s likely you’ll reduce spending.

-If your business requires, at least, computers, internet access and secure storage of data then managed IT services are at least worth considering.
-Meet with a few different managed service providers, explain your requirements and see what levels of support they can offer.
+If you require, at least, computers, internet access and secure data storage then managed IT services are worth considering.
+Meet with a few different managed service providers, explain your requirements and see what they can offer.
 No IT management is not an option, and bad IT management could make things even worse, so take your time with this decision.